Molecular organization of eukaryotic chromosome:

 - 30nm fiber

-Each nucleosome is made up of eight Histone molecules (each H2A, H2B, H3, H4 two times in a single nucleosome) wrap around DNA molecule.
+Each nucleosome is made up of eight Histone molecules (each H2A, H2B, H3, H4 two times in a single nucleosome).
+The DNA wraps around it to form the next level of organisation.
+See the image,

 Histone proteins are positively charged protein molecules which interact with negatively charged phosphate of DNA and makes a tight wrap.
 The H1 histone is not involved in the nucleosome assembly.
 Hence the remaining four histones are called as core element or nucleosome core particles.